Rectified deep neural networks overcome the curse of dimensionality for nonsmooth value functions in zero-sum games of nonlinear stiff systems: Basic operations of ReLU DNNs

 \section{Basic operations of ReLU DNNs}

 \l{appendix}

 In this section, we collect several well-known results on the representation flexibility of DNNs.

-The following lemma shows a linear combination of realizations of DNNs of the same architecture is again a realization of a DNN with the same activation function, whose proof can be found in \cite[Lemma 5.1]{grohs2018}.
+The following lemma shows a linear combination of realizations of DNNs of the same architecture is again a realization of a DNN with the same activation function, whose proof can be found in \cite[Lemma 5.1]{jentzen2018}.
+The result has been generalized to the case where the DNNs have the same length but different hidden layer dimensions in \cite[Lemma 3.9]{hutzenthaler2019}.

 \begin{Lemma}\l{lemma:combination} Let $\varrho\in C(\R;\R)$, $L\in \N$, $M,N_0,N_1,\ldots, N_{L}\in \N$, $(\b_m)_{m=1}^M\in \R$, and $(\phi_{m})_{m=1}^M\in \cN$ be DNNs such that $\cL(\phi_m)={L}$ and $\dim(\phi_m)=(N_0,N_1,\ldots, N_{L-1},N_L)$ for all $m$.
 Then there exists $\psi\in \cN$, such that $\cL(\psi)=L$, $\sC(\psi)\le M^2\sC(\phi_{1})$, $\dim(\phi)=(N_0,MN_1,\ldots, MN_{L-1},N_L)$ and